jab/unfortunately-named-programming-terms/README.rst

 Unfortunately-Named Programming Terms
 =====================================

-Because programming would be hard enough if we had good names for things. [#]_
+Because programming would be hard enough if we had good names for things.

-Pull requests welcome!!!
+I mean seriously.
+For an activity that requires such relentless, fastidious precision of its practitioners, it's miraculous we can even communicate at all.

+If you've ever tried teaching programming to beginners, maybe you've noticed.
+Or maybe this is the first time you're deliberately considering how overloaded our terms of art are, and are maybe surprised by what you find.

+Either way, welcome!

+Hope you find this interesting, and please feel welcome to contribute.

+*Note: documentating != proposing replacement*

+Without further ado:

 +------------+-------------------------------------------+-------------------------------------------------+
 | term       | meanings                                  | issues                                          |